A fenced yard is convenient when you own a dog, but most dogs don’t need a fenced yard.

 If a physical fence isn’t an option, there are a few alternatives.
 These may work if the fence budget is extremely limited or if HOAs prohibit putting up an actual fence.

-Invisible fences, also known as e-fences, are electric barriers that run underground.
-They keep a dog from crossing the electric boundary of their yard without the need of a physical fence.
+An underground electronic fence such as the Invisible Fence brand is designed to keep a dog from crossing the boundary of their yard without a physical fence.

-However, dogs first need to be trained to respect the invisible fence.
-This in itself is the largest downside of an e-fence because you can’t just have it installed and expect your dog to know what to do.
-Other cons are:
+However, dogs first need to be trained to respect the Invisible Fence, of course.
+This in itself is the largest downside of an electronic fence because you can’t just have it installed and expect your dog to know what to do.

-- Requires your dog to wear a special battery operated collar that needs to be charged regularly.
+- Requires your dog to wear a special battery operated collar that needs to be charged.

 - It doesn’t keep other animals or people out of your yard.